-- 8 ounces cavatappi pasta uncooked
+- 8 ounces fettuccine, uncooked

-- 2/3 cup parmesan cheese grated
+- ⅔ cup parmesan cheese, grated

 - Cube chicken breasts and season with salt and cajun seasoning.

 - Heat saute pan over medium heat.
 Add olive oil to pan.
-When heated, add cubed chicken and cook evenly on all sides, about 5 minutes total.
+When heated, add cubed chicken and cook evenly on all sides, about 4-5 minutes.
 Remove chicken from pan, set aside, and cover to keep warm.

-- My original recipe included a spinach.
+- My original recipe included spinach.
 If desired, Add two handfuls of spinach to your dish along with the cheese.